Abiaselli/potential-bassoon/README.md

 # Transformer Trainer for Matmul-Free/limited
 Transformer Trainer for Matmul-free or limited implementation

+Updated version available on mainv2 branch.
+This is here for archival purposes.

 Hello!
 This is a training (and inference) program BASED on the Matmul-Free architecture outlined in Scalable MatMul-free Language Modeling by Rui-Jie Zhu1